Keeping the Dream Alive: Popularity

 Due to its December release and rich orchestral sound, "Keeping the Dream Alive" still receives much airplay at Christmas time in the United Kingdom, and can be found on many Christmas compilation albums.
-It is also very popular with choirs throughout the world.
+It is also popular with choirs throughout the world.

-The song failed to chart in the United States when it was originally released, gaining favour with the American public only after it was featured in the soundtrack for the movie Say Anything....
-The single has received additional exposure in the United States thanks to the singing talent contest American Idol on the Fox television network.
-The song has been used in various seasons of the show as a backdrop to video montages featuring contestants on the programme.
-In season 9 of the show, the Top 12 finalists performed it on Idol Gives Back.
+The song failed to chart in the United States when it was originally released, gaining favour with the American public only after it was featured in the soundtrack for the film Say Anything....

-Covers and remixes

-There have been a number of covers of the song both in English and in German.
-The German version "So lang' man Träume noch leben kann" include those by Erkan Aki (2001), the Blassportgruppe (2010), and Annett Louisan (2016) and Heinz Rudolf Kunze (2016).

-In 2008, the song was remixed on the 2008 edition of Essential Summer Remixes by the Summer Remixers and released by Music Factory Entertainment Group, Ltd.